davenaylor/postie/readme.txt

 `define('DISABLE_WP_CRON', true);` is not in your wp-config.php file.
 == Upgrade Notice ==

+= 1.5.0 =
+* New filter postie_filter_email.
+Used to map "from" to any other email.
+Allows custom user mapping.

 = 1.4.41 =
 Post format is now supported.
 You can specify any of the WordPress supported post formats using the Post type syntax.
 Post status can now be specified using the status: tag.